Welcome!

 Education

-• Exchange Student, Institute of Communication Studies, National Yang Ming Chiao Tung University, Aug 2025 – Jan 2026
+- Exchange Student, Institute of Communication Studies, Taiwan Yang Ming Chiao Tung University, Aug 2025 – Jan 2026

 Research Interest